Alister McIntosh: Retirement

 McIntosh's health deteriorated during 1977, with several strokes limiting the use of his right arm and hand.
 He died at Wellington on 30 November 1978 and was cremated at Karori.

 Personal life

-A homosexual by nature during a period in New Zealand when even the suspicion of homosexuality could destroy a career McIntosh chose discretion.
-He married librarian Doris Hutchinson Pow, in Wellington on 20 September 1934.
+A homosexual during a period in New Zealand when even the suspicion of homosexuality could destroy a career.
+McIntosh chose discretion.
+He married Doris Hutchinson Pow, a librarian, in Wellington on 20 September 1934.
 They had a son, James during their lifetime marriage.

-Honours
+Honours and awards

-In the 1957 New Year Honours, McIntosh was appointed a Companion of the Order of St Michael and St George, in recognition of his services as permanent head of the Prime Minister's Department and secretary of external affairs.
+In 1953, McIntosh was awarded the Queen Elizabeth II Coronation Medal.
+In the 1957 New Year Honours, he was appointed a Companion of the Order of St Michael and St George, in recognition of his services as permanent head of the Prime Minister's Department and secretary of external affairs.
 He was elevated to Knight Commander of the Order of St Michael and St George, for devoted public service, in the 1973 Queen's Birthday Honours.